Huegoxaga/notes/os/linux.md

 - `<command> &` start a process and make it a background job.
 - `bg` stop a foreground job first, then use this command to send it to the background.

+### Shell Variables

+- Shell variables are variables that apply only to the current shell instance.
+Each shell such as zsh and bash, has its own set of internal shell variables.
+- There are also shell functions that can be invoked
+- `set` – The command sets or unsets shell variables.
+When used without an argument it will print a list of all variables including shell functions.
+- `unset` – The command deletes a certain shell variable with argument, or all without arguments
+- `MY_VAR='Value'` set a shell variable
+- `echo $<VARIABLE>` print a shell veriables

 ### Environment Variables

+- Environment variables are variables that are available system-wide and are inherited by all spawned child processes and shells.
+  - All environment variables are shell variables, not all shell variables are environment variables
+- The names of the variables are case-sensitive.
+By convention, environment variables should have UPPER CASE names
+- When assigning multiple values to the variable they must be separated by the colon `:` character
+- There is no space around the equals `=` symbol
+- `env` – The command allows you to run another program in a custom environment without modifying the current one.
+When used without an argument it will print a list of the current environment variables.
+- `printenv` – The command prints all or the specified environment variables, e.g. `printenv HOME`
+- `export <VARIABLE_NAME>` – The command sets shell variable as an environment variable
+  - `export NEW_VAR="New Value"` set a new environment variable in a single line
+- Persistent Environment Variables
+  - `/etc/environment` - Use this file to set up system-wide environment variables.
+Variables in this file are set with this format `KEY=value` on each line
+  - `/etc/profile` - Variables set in this file are loaded whenever a bash login shell is entered.
+Use `export` command in each line for this file, `export JAVA_HOME="/path/to/java/home"`
+    - Scripts in `etc/profile.d` are also responsible for changing the system environment
+  - Dot files - are per-user shell specific configuration files, `export` commands are required on each line

 #### PATH

-- Every a command is run, it will search for the path of the commands according to the directories stored in the PATH variable.
+- Whenever a command is run, it will search for the path of the commands according to the directories stored in the PATH variable.
 - It will search from left to right.
-- Change the PATH Variable
 - The PATH variable can be changed temperately be run `PATH=$PATH:/other/dir` to append a new directory or run `PATH=/other/dir:$PATH` to prepend.
-  - It can be changed in the users `bash_profile` file.
-It will work for certain user only.
-  - To change the PATH variable for the entire system.
-Modifying the `etc/profile` file.
-  - Scripts in `etc/profile.d` are also responsible for changing the system environment.

 #### PS1